Types of trust

 - a future need, like a grandchild who may need more financial help than other beneficiaries at some point in their life

-- beneficiaries who aren’t capable or responsible enough to deal with money themselves
+- beneficiaries who are not capable or responsible enough to deal with money themselves

 This is where the trustees can accumulate income within the trust and add it to the trust’s capital.
 They may also be able to pay income out, as with discretionary trusts.